RatStanley/STM_PROJECT/README.md

-# STM_PROJECT
+# STM PROJECT
-Projekt na Systemy Mikroprocesorowe
+Project for the course Microprocessor Systems

-Projekt ma na celu wykonanie automatycznej regulacji za pomocą mikroprocesora.
+The purpose of the project is to perform automatic temperature adjustment using a microprocessor.

-W projekcie wykorzystywano:
+The project uses:
-- Płytkę Nucleo-F746ZG
+- Evaluation board  Nucleo-F746ZG
-- Rezyostor 24 Ohm wykorzystany jako grzałka
+- Resistor 24 Ohm used as a heater
-- tranzystor bipolarny BC547B
+- Bipolar Transistor BC547B
-- tranzystor MOSFET IRL540N
+- Transistor MOSFET IRL540N
-- zasilacz laboratoryjny (napięcie 10V)
+- Power supply (Voltage 10V)
-- rezyostory i potencjometry drugorzędne
+- Resistors and potentiometer
-- wyświetlacz LCD
+- LCD display

-Sterowanie wykonano za pomocą regulatora PID w języku C.
+The control was made using the PID controller in C language.
-GUI wykorzystane do przedstawienia wykników powstało za pomocą języka Python wraz z biblioteką Tkinter.
+The GUI used to present the results was created using the Python language with the Tkinter library.